 ReconAfrica filed an Environmental Assessment Report in January 2020 which states that elephants aren’t sensitive to the vibrations resulting from seismic exploration (Risk Based Solutions, 2020).

-At the time of posting this story (July 31, 2019), ReconAfrica has drilled 2 test wells and is now acquiring traditional 2D seismic data.
+ReconAfrica has drilled 2 stratigraphic wells and has acquired 450 km of traditional 2D seismic data.

 First a bit of basics on hydrocarbon exploration.
 Hydrocarbons (either oil or gas) are locked in rocks in the earth’s subsurface.
 How do they get there?